Mechanisms of Symbol Processing for In-Context Learning in Transformer Networks: Discussion and Future Work: Mechanistic Interpretation and Enhancement of Transformers

-For a particular task domain, TPF shows how we could pre-program the $H_b$ with domain-useful, abstract formal operations; the unbiased portion of the model then uses powerful neural computation to determine how to deploy these formal operations.
+For a particular task domain, TPF shows how we could use PSL to pre-program the $H_b$ with domain-useful, abstract formal operations; the unbiased portion of the model then uses powerful neural computation to determine how to deploy these formal operations.
+A promising application domain for this new architecture is the processing of semi-formal documents, which feature natural-language descriptions of properties joined with logical combinators, such as rules for what constitutes an acceptable comment for an online forum, which must not have objectionable property A or B and must contain certain required elements C and D. Standard LM heads determine whether the NL-described properties A--D are true or false of a target comment, writing these values into $V_b$, and formal heads are programmed to evaluate AND, OR and NOT combinations, given the LM-estimated truth values of these properties that they read from $V_b$.

-\subsection{Wrapping up}
+\subsection{Wrapping Up}

 The neurocompositionality hypothesis \cite{smolensky2022neurocompositional,smolensky2022neurocompositionalTR} proposes that human-level intelligence arises from a deep synergy between two principles previously viewed as incompatible: representations have compositional structure that drives their processing, and representations lie in a continuous space supporting similarity-based generalization and gradient-based learning.
 We suspect that the astounding success of transformer-based AI results from these systems satisfying the neurocompositionality hypothesis.